GoldsteinE/gh-blog/frameworking/README.md

   Keys on the macropad are somewhat worse, you can feel them bending if you press hard enough, and they’re not really even, but I don’t type on it for extended periods of time, so whatever.
 Everything is QMK, so that’s fun.
+  **UPD** though: one of the keys (the one that’s normally Fn) started feeling weird already (it’s kinda a bit harder to press and it feels like it can get stuck), so I really hope it won’t break that fast.

 * **The fingerprint reader**: it actually works every time.
 That wasn’t the case on my ThinkPad.